 HMRC ‘looking in wrong place’ over Gary Lineker’s £4.9m tax bill, lawyers say

-Lawyers representing Gary Lineker in his £4.9 million tax battle have argued HM Revenues and Customs (HMRC) is “looking in the wrong place” and should have assessed the BBC.
+Lawyers representing Gary Lineker in his £4.9 million tax battle have argued HM Revenue and Customs (HMRC) is “looking in the wrong place” and should have assessed the BBC.

 The Match Of The Day host was told by the taxman that he should have been classed as an employee of the BBC and BT Sport for his presenting duties, rather than as a freelancer.